diana-alamari/DH110-21/assignment08-2021F/readme.md

-### Wireframe and graphic design element variation [assignment06 + part of 07]
+### Wireframes and graphic design

-Based on the user personas and feedback from a participant and the low fidelity prototype, I created wireframes.
+Based on the user personas and feedback from a participant and the low fidelity prototype, I created low-fi wireflow.
+Then, I transferred those into digital design to prepare for the high-fidelity interactive prototype.

-The wireframes provide a basic layout of how the app looks and more importantly, what features will be included for target users (creatives traveling to or residing in Hawaii).

-### _ ***I first started exploring design variations on just one wireframe.
+I first started exploring design variations on just one wireframe.
 I created design variations as it relates to color, shape, and typographic content.
+The wireframes provided a basic layout of how the app looks and more importantly, what features will be included for target users (creatives traveling to or residing in Hawaii).

 I ended up pursing the following design: